seanokai/ecommerce-website/games/n64bundle.md

 ---
 layout: productpage
 category: console
-image: nosbundle.jpg
+image: ps4.jpg
-title: n64 ps4
+title: ps4
 ---

-#The new and revised N64
+#The new and revised PS4 with more space and quicker respojnse time

 ###desicription:
-New games are so back in the past that 8 bits are making a comeback.
-Enjoy your nostalgic days with a bit more UX understadning when playing your favourite games.
-The Classic N64 with some games and a controller.
+The PlayStation 4 (officially abbreviated as PS4), is a video game console from Sony Computer Entertainment.
+Announced as the successor to the PlayStation 3 during a press conference on 20 February 2013, it was launched on 15 November 2013, in North America, and 29 November 2013, in Europe and Australia.

 ###price:
-$280
+$399

 ##Ages: 10+